hackclub/winter/Abubakarharuna10.md

 ---
-name: "Abubakarharuna10"
+name: "@Abubakarharuna10"
 project: "Artificial Rescuer"

-Slack Username "@abubakarharuna"

 ---

+# Project Name
+Artificial Rescue

-## Description
+## Summary

 With the increasing threat of climate change, greater populations and consequently, more extreme environmental events the need for better emergency rescue services is paramount